sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 ---------------------------------------------------------------

 The ShippingCostCalculator class listed below computes and prints the shipping cost for 3 different items based on their weight.
-If the item weighs less than 15.0 lbs the cost is 9.95, otherwise the cost is 12.95.
+The cost is 9.95 if the item weighs less than 15.0, otherwise the cost is 12.95.
 While the if-else statements are not identical due to the different variables names (weight1 vs weight2 vs weight3, cost1 vs cost2 vs cost3), each tests the weight and assigns the cost in the same way.